threefoldtech/tfchain/bridge/docs/observability.md

 - `withdraw_proposed`: a withdraw has proposed or signed by the bridge instance.
 - `withdraw_postponed`: a withdraw has postponed due to a problem in sending this transaction to the stellar network and will be retried later.
 - `withdraw_completed`: a withdraw has completed and received on the target stellar account.
+- `withdraw_crash_recovery`: The bridge detected a withdraw in `PROCESSING` state from a previous run (possible crash between Stellar submission and TFChain confirmation).
+The bridge queries Horizon to determine if the Stellar tx was already submitted before deciding whether to retry.
+- `batch_proposal_started`: The bridge is processing multiple `BurnTransactionCreated` events from the same block and will submit them as a single `Utility.batch` extrinsic.
+- `batch_proposal_completed`: The bridge successfully submitted a batch of withdraw proposals in a single extrinsic.

 ##### Bridge vault account related
 - `payment_received` : This event represents successful payment to the bridge account (a deposit).